NEUBIAS/training-resources/_includes/filter_neighbourhood/exercises/filter_mean_variance_imagejgui.md

 >      - Press `Convert to Mask`
 > - [ Image › Lookup Tables › Invert LUT ] (Optional: if highest values are darker and lowest brighter)
 >
-> 5, lesser radii would tend to produce more holes in the segmented region {: .solution}
+> The mininal radius is 5, smaller radii yield holes in the foreground region.
+{: .solution}